 Art Deco at Play! - Toys with (Whaddayaknow!)
 Cultural Significance

-Each year since 1976, Miami Beach?s ?Miami Design Preservation League,? the non-profit group whose mission is ?devoted to preserving, protecting and promoting the cultural integrity? of the Art Deco period (the AD buildings on the Beach are collectively on the National Register of Historic Places) hosts a three-day themed ‘Art Deco Weekend? in mid-January.
-For 2014, the MDPL recognized the importance of (not to mention the cultural significance of)…toys – with the theme ‘Art Deco at Play!’
-Whether we like it or not, or whether we even realize it or not, the toy collecting hobby is rapidly becoming ever more validated for its popular and historic cultural significance.
-It?s only been in the past few years that antique toys have become featured in televised segments on programs like Pawn Stars and Auction Kings and American Pickers; now entire shows are devoted to the subject – Extreme Collector is among the first (read about the specifics, below).
-And at the beginning of 2014, ?Art Deco at Play!’ just builds on the case for presenting toys as cultural icons.
+Each year since 1976, Miami Beach?s ?Miami Design Preservation League,? the non-profit group whose mission is ?devoted to preserving, protecting and promoting the cultural integrity? of the Art Deco period (the AD buildings on the Beach are collectively on the National Register of Historic Places) hosts a themed ?Art Deco Weekend? in mid-January.
+Last year the MDPL recognized the importance and the cultural significance of toys with the theme ?Art Deco atPlay!?
+Whether we realize it or not, the toy collecting hobby is rapidly becoming ever more validated for its popular and historic cultural significance.
+It?s only been in the past few years that antique toys have become featured in televised segments on programs like Pawn Stars and American Pickers; now entire shows are devoted to the subject ?
+Extreme Collectors is among the first (read about the specifics, below).
+At the beginning of 2014, ?Art Deco at Play!? built on the case for presenting toys as cultural icons.

 The twenty-year (1925-1945) Art Deco period produced some classics of toy collecting.
 The MDPL refers to it as ?history?s most playful time? for good reason.
 Many of the toys are designed toreflect the recognizable Art Deco design cues with their linear style, symmetry and geometric ornamentation, and many reflect the Great Depression?s ?streamline moderne? style with their simplified but pronounced rounded, aerodynamic shapes evoking speed and efficiency ? and many exemplify both.
-But whether Deco-ornamented or streamline-designed, or not, they all encourage andpresent the young ‘players’ of that generation with exceptional chances to use their imagination.
-Look no further than the elegant simplicity of a Monopoly board, and the Parker Brothers 1935 edition (it originated in 1906 as “Easy Money”).
-The game’s basic premise involves playing out the fantasy of high-risk real estate investment (in the midst of a great economic depression) on a wonderfully classic Art Deco game board full of symmetry and geometry of design and featuring equally classic Art Deco typeface and color application, while moving through the dream landscape with delightfully elegant bathtub, flat iron, battleship and sports car tokens that are miniature masterpieces of streamlining.
-And those tokens are significant because the Dowst company manufactured them, and Dowst was the creator of…Tootsietoys, examples of which are in nearly every Art Deco toy collection.
-Their selection of streamlined (and ‘moderne’) toys is legendary.
-From the Racer of 1927 (a giant version of the Monopoly car) through 1935’s ‘Doodlebug’ and 1936’s ‘Torpedo’ sedans, the company was a leader of imaginative toy-styling.
-In 1938, they even ventured into the Deco world of streamlined toy trucks, producing a series of slick fuel tankers with fully skirted fenders and ‘teardrop’ tails (the Sinclair version is shown below, right).
+But whether Deco-ornamented or streamline-designed, or not, they all encourage and present the young ?players? of that generation with exceptional chances to use their imagination.
+Look no further than the elegant simplicity of a Monopoly board, and the Parker Brothers 1935 edition (it originated in 1906 as ?Easy Money?).
+The game?s basic premise involves playing out the fantasy of high-risk real estate investment (in the midst of a great economic depression) on a wonderfully classic Art Deco game board full of symmetry and geometry of design and featuring equally classic Art Deco typeface and color application, while moving through the dream landscape with delightfully elegant bathtub, flat iron, battleship and sports car tokens that are miniature masterpieces of streamlining.
+Those tokens are significant because the Dowst company manufactured them...the creator of Tootsietoys, examples of which are in nearly every Art Deco toy collection.
+Their selection of streamlined (and ?moderne?) toys is legendary.
+From the Racer of 1927 (a giant version of the Monopoly car) through 1936?s ?Torpedo? sedans, the company was a leader of imaginative toy-styling.
+In 1938, they even ventured into the Deco world of streamlined toy trucks, producing a series of slick fuel tankers with fully skirted fenders and ?teardrop? tails (the Sinclair version is shown below, right).

-While Dowst may have lead the diecast toy race, the competition was keen, and the Manoil company’s diecast streamlining efforts shouldn?t be overlooked.
-Their “Futuristic” sedan and “Rocket” bus models are miniature spaceships-on-wheels ? complete with stabilizing fins!
-(One of them will be featured as an ADAP 'signature' piece, at left.)
+While Dowst may have lead the diecast toy race, Manoil company?s diecast streamlining efforts shouldn?t be overlooked.
+Their ?Futuristic? sedan and ?Rocket? bus models are miniature spaceships-on-wheels ? complete with stabilizing fins!
 But Tootsietoy trumped Manoil when it ventured into the equally imaginative arena of popular entertainment.
-In 1932, they introduced the “Tootsietoy Funnies” (Smitty, Moon Mullins, et al) diecast vehicle series; kids acted out the plots and panels from those popular 1930?s comic strips with their Smitty?s motorcycle or Moon?s police wagon.
-Then, in 1937 Tootsietoy made another mark on impressionable youngsters with the movie matinee-inspired Buck Rogers Rocket Ship fleet, which budding rocketeers could suspend using the crafts? hidden pulleys and then ‘fly’ through the playroom airspace.
-If not smitten with Smitty or enamored by Buck, then children could role-play as other popular icons like Dick Tracy, Little Orphan Annie, Superman, Popeye or Mickey Mouse – with an electrified, working Orphan Annie oven, perhaps, or a Dick Tracy fingerprint kit, if so inclined.
+In 1932, they introduced the ?Tootsietoy Funnies?
+(Smitty, Moon Mullins, et al) diecast vehicle series; kids acted out the plots and panels from those popular 1930?s comic strips with their Smitty?s motorcycle or Moon?s police wagon.
+Then, in 1937 Tootsietoy made another mark on impressionable youngsters with the movie matinee-inspired Buck Rogers Rocket Ship fleet, which budding rocketeers could suspend using the crafts? hidden pulleys and then ?fly? through the playroom airspace.
+If not smitten with Smitty or enamored by Buck, then children could role-play as other popular icons by playing with an electrified, working Little Orphan Annie oven, perhaps, or a Dick Tracy fingerprint kit, if so inclined.
 Toy manufacturers Wolverine, Wyandotte, Marx, and Chein readily used their pressed-steel and folded-tin expertise, combined with superior lithography decoration, to clutter kids? playrooms with all manner of delightful character-related toys - the Chein wind-up alligator featured on the display banner, at the left, is a shining example.

 Colorful Schemes: 1950s Dinky Toys' Vividly Painted American Issues

 Dinky Toys, that?s how kids knew them, although Meccano and Lines Bros. and Triang all had hands in the ownership and direction of the company.
 If you did manage to accumulate two nickels to rub together, and/or save your allowance money, or whine, wheedle and cajole your parents, you could start venturing into forming your own collection.
 Dinky started offering their two-tone miniatures in 1949.
-Up first was a 1949 Ford Fordor (in cream/red; Dinky #139a, later #170), then a 1950 Hudson Commodore (blue/grey; 139b, 171) and finally a 1952 Studebaker Land Cruiser (tan/cream; 172); the colors and the color breaks were Meccano?s, not the prototypes’ manufacturers,’ choice and design.
+Up first was a 1949 Ford Fordor (in cream/red; Dinky #139a, later #170), then a 1950 Hudson Commodore (blue/grey; 139b, 171) and finally a 1952 Studebaker Land Cruiser (tan/cream; 172); the colors and the color breaks were Meccano?s, not the prototypes? manufacturers,? choice and design.
 The Ford entered Dinky?s range in 1949 and stayed through 1959.
 The Hudson came along in 1950 and lasted through 1958, and the Studebaker was present from 1954 through 1958 (all three shown l-r, top middle right, below).
 Various colors and combinations were offered at different times.
-Another American car was also in the Dinky Toys line during this period – in their ‘farm and garden? range.
+Another American car was also in the Dinky Toys line during this period ? in their ?farm and garden? range.
 Officially listed as ?Estate Car" (27f), car-savvy American kids knew it was really a 1948 Plymouth Special Deluxe Station Wagon (top left center).
-It was in tan, with brown panel inserts – aka a “Woody” – and being officially two-toned, it held a worthy place in the growing collection.
+It was in tan, with brown panel inserts ? aka a ?Woody? ? and being officially two-toned, it held a worthy place in the growing collection.

-The Beaver is still marching along every weekday morning at 8:00 a.m. on the 'Me TV' network - for two consecutive broadcast episodes, no less - so we're not getting rid of this story just yet!
+The Beaver is still marching along every weekday afternoon on the 'Antenna TV' network - for two consecutive broadcast episodes, no less - so we're not getting rid of this story just yet!
 "Beaver" remains one of our favorite TV shows - and since "The Toy Parade" is the official title of the "Leave It to Beaver" theme song...well, 'nuffsaid.
 The lyrics, as published in Jon Javna's 'The TV Theme Song Sing-Along Song Book' (St. Martin's Press, 1984) are: "Hey!
 Here they come with a rum-tee-tum, they're having a toy parade, a tin giraffe with a fife and drum is leading the kewpie parade.
 A gingham cat in a soldier's hat is waving a Chinese fan, a plastic clown in a wedding gown is dancing with Raggedy Ann.
 Fee fie fiddle dee dee they're crossing the living room floor, fee fie fiddle dee dee they're up to the dining room door.
 They call a halt for a chocolate malt or cookies and lemonade, then off they go with a ho ho ho right back to their toy brigade."
 Click here and listen to the tune as played by professionals!